Public Security Intelligence Agency: Operations

-While the PSIA is known to conduct its operations on domestic soil, there are suggestions that they have conducted limited operations overseas.
+While the PSIA is known to conduct its operations on domestic soil, there are suggestions that they have conducted limited clandestine and covert operations overseas.

 In the 2000s, the PSIA was reported to have conducted undercover operations at the Chinese-North Korean border by distributing flyers to locals in obtaining information regarding Japanese nationals abducted by North Korea.

 In 2003, it was reported that the PSIA had a mole inside Aum Shinrikyo by the name of Kazumi Kitagawa, who joined the cult after the sarin gas attack in the Tokyo Metro; she later tried to seek asylum in North Korea.
 She revealed to Aum about her work in the PSIA and her plans to cut ties with them after she accused a PSIA officer of raping her.

-From 2005 to 2016, reports of Japanese nationals being arrested throughout China for taking photos of sensitive installations or conducting illegal activities under cover of legal occupations suggests that the PSIA has recruited expats working/living in China to conduct limited HUMINT ops.
+From 2005 to 2016, reports of Japanese nationals being arrested throughout China for taking photos of sensitive installations or conducting illegal activities undercover of legal occupations suggests that the PSIA has recruited expats working/living in China to conduct limited HUMINT operations.
 These allegations have never been officially confirmed.

 According to a National Police Agency official, the PSIA has done a bad job in China if reports do prove that the expats arrested were covertly recruited by the agency.